SchniedersLab/OtoProtein3/README.md

 OtoV2_V3_summary.xlsx: Contains summary counts for the 2023 and 2026 study of variant labels.

-Data_VUS_98.csv: Contains all VUS that reach the threshold for prioritization.
+Data_VUS_98.csv: Contains all VUS that reach the 98% posterior threshold for prioritization.

+Data_VUS_60.csv: Contains all VUS that reach the 60% posterior threshold.

+Label_Percentage_Folding.xlsx: Contains percentage of each label that is above a certain folding free energy cutoff.